In-situ measurements of void fractions and bubble size distributions in bubble curtains: Post processing and analysis

 The goal of the cluster deconstruction is to describe the overlapping bubbles as a group of overlapping ellipses.
 In practice, there is a limit to what extent this is possible.
 In particular, the method presented here only identifies bubbles that form part of the outer contour of the cluster such that larger clusters of many bubbles can not be dealt with appropriately.

 To illustrate our method, two examples are given in Figure \ref{fig:Watershed}.
 We make use of the fact, that the bubble images are not uniform but feature a brighter reflection spot.
-We identify these spots via simple thresholding (Figure \ref{fig:Watershed}b) and then use them as starting points (minima) for the watershedding technique \citep{meyer1994topographic}.
+We identify these spots via simple thresholding (Figure \ref{fig:Watershed}b) and then use them as starting points (minima) for the watershedding technique \citep{meyer1994topographic}, which is widely employed in this context \citep{lau2013development, karn2015integrative}.
 The watershedding technique fills the contour of the cluster pixel by pixel starting from the outline of the reflections.
 Once adjacent watershedded areas touch, the areas will no longer grow in the direction in which they touched leading to a segmented cluster.